Botox® reduces sweating by temporarily blocking the nerve impulses that stimulate the sweat glands. Treatment is

 When used to treat underarm excessive sweating, Botox has been shown to result in an 82-87% decrease in sweating.
 Results start to be noticeable approximately 2 to 4 days after treatment with the full effects usually noted within 2 weeks.
 Dryness typically lasts 4 to 12 months but some studies have found it can last as long as 14 months.

 - In 2004, the U.S. Food & Drug Administration (FDA) approved BOTOX (onabotulinumtoxinA) for the treatment of severe primary axillary hyperhidrosis (excessive sweating of the underarms) in patients unable to obtain relief using antiperspirants.
 BOTOX is produced by Allergan, Inc., of Irvine, California, and it is the most studied brand of botulinum toxin in the world.
 BOTOX is approved to treat a total of eight medical conditions in the United States and received its first FDA approval in 1989.
 Over the years it has been used to treat millions of patients with various conditions, including spasticity and movement disorders.

 Interested in Botox® for Hyperhidrosis Treatment?
-Book a consultation with a skin specialist today.
+Request a consultation with a skin specialist today.

 *Treatment options may vary at each location.